-Indian Creek Foundation has served Bucks and Montgomery area children and adults with intellectual and developmental disabilities.
+Indian Creek Foundation has served Bucks and Montgomery County area children and adults with intellectual and developmental disabilities for nearly 50 years.
 Throughout the years, the Foundation has become a premier non-profit organization impacting lives in more ways than you may realize.

 Empowering children and adults with intellectual/developmental disabilities and/or autism, to maximize their personal potential and enrich their communities.

 Indian Creek Foundation is a community of caring, compassionate people, who accept others’ uniqueness as an essential part of our lives.
 We are dedicated to building meaningful relationships based on mutual respect, unconditional value and caring interactions among those whose lives we touch.
 It is our goal that all individuals will feel safe and engaged in nurturing ways that will empower them to build meaningful relationships with others.